devcarlosmolero/garden.carlosmolero.com/_notes/Korean/I'm Learning Korean!.md

 list: "true"
 emoji: 🇰🇷
 ---
-If you know me, you will know that my partner is from South Korea and that I have decided to learn Korean because I am convinced that **to know a person you have to know their culture deeply and there is no greater expression of a people's culture than their language**.
+As you may know, If you *really* know me, my partner is from South Korea.

+Since I am convinced that **to know a person you have to know their culture deeply and there is no greater expression of a people's culture than their language**, I have decided to learn Korean for her.

 Throughout my life I have learned some languages such as English or French but **this is different for me and an absolute departure from my comfort zone**...